 Visitors to Exeter city centre will probably want to see the Cathedral, do a bit of shopping, and maybe take a look around the Museum, but like anywhere, it would be easy to overlook some of the less obvious points of interest.

 With this in mind I thought it might be worth taking a closer look at some of the things that might go unnoticed while wandering around the High St.

-The street runs in a north-easterly direction from the top of Fore St and if you follow it from this point the first thing you’re likely to miss is Parliament St.
+The street runs in a north-easterly direction from the top of Fore Street, and if you follow it from this point the first thing you’re likely to miss is Parliament Street.

 After crossing over the North St/South St junction the first street on the left is Parliament St, and the reason you’re likely to miss it is because it’s one of the narrowest streets in the world (the award for the narrowest goes to the town of Reutlingen in Germany).
-It links High St with Waterbeer St and ranges in width between 0.64m and 1.22m (25 and 48 inches in old money).
+It links High St with Waterbeer St and ranges in width between 25 and 48 inches (0.64m and 1.22 m).
 It may not look that old, but it’s been here since the 14th century, believe it or not.